jpdias/piheadquarters/README.md

 # PiHeadquarters

-PiHeadquarters or How to Take Control of your House with Raspberry Pi and Docker :whale:

 #### _Workshop/Talk for [Pixels.Camp 2017 Edition](http://pixels.camp/)_

+_PiHeadquarters or How to Take Control of your House with Raspberry Pi and Docker_

 - [Slides](https://speakerdeck.com/jpdias/piheadquarters-or-how-to-take-control-of-your-house-with-raspberry-pi-and-docker)